环境影响评估报告

 What is the EES process?

 The Minister for Planning is responsible for the Environment Effects Act.
-If the Minister determines an EES is required it is the proponent’s responsibility to prepare the assessment.
+If the Minister determines an EES is required it is the proponent’s responsibility to prepare the EES.

 The EES process is designed to be flexible in terms of the parties who can refer a project proposal, the Minister’s response to a referral, the scope of an EES and the process and the form of inquiry.
-The Department of Environment, Land, Water and Planning (DELWP) administers the EES process and will normally confirm the scope of the assessment, establish a Consultative Committee/ Technical Reference Group, exhibit the document and arrange for appointment of an independent panel to review the EES and public submissions.
+The Department of Transport and Planning (DTP) administers the EES process and will normally confirm the scope of the assessment, establish a Consultative Committee/ Technical Reference Group, exhibit the document and arrange for appointment of an independent panel to review the EES and public submissions.

 To facilitate timely decision making, an EES and other statutory decisions are often considered concurrently, including decisions under the following legislation: